 \section{Hard pion self-energy correction~}

 In this appendix we provide details on the calculation of the hard pion self-energy at finite temperature using $\chi$PT.
 The calculation is based on several (old) calculations~\cite{Goity:1989gs,Schenk:1993ru}, especially Ref.~\cite{Schenk:1993ru}.
 We focus on the self-energy diagram of Fig.~\ref{fig:hardself} for hard pions with typical momentum $p \sim T$.
-We will first discuss the Wightman self energy, which is related to the imaginary part of the retarded self energy discussed next.
-The Wightman self energy is
+We will first discuss the Wightman self-energy, which is related to the imaginary part of the retarded self-energy discussed next.
+The Wightman self-energy is

 where the Weinberg amplitude for massless pions with all momentum flowing in is

 and the squared Weinberg amplitude summed over isospin for $a_1,a_2,a_3,a_4$ is given in Eq.~(\ref{eq:Maverage}).

 The fluctuation-dissipation theorem relates the emission rate $\Sigma^<(p)/2E_p$ to the absorption rate \st \Sigma^<(p) = e^{-p/T} \Sigma^>(p) \ , \stp and the difference in these rates determines the mean damping rate \st \gamma_p \equiv \frac{{\rm Im} \Sigma^R(p)}{p} = \frac{\Sigma^>(p) - \Sigma^<(p) }{2 E_p} \ . \stp The numerical evaluation of $\gamma_p$ is straightforward and the details will not be given.
 We find the following limits at this order